microsoft/Accera/README.md

 <a href="https://pypi.org/project/accera/"><img src="https://badge.fury.io/py/accera.svg" alt="PyPI package version"/></a> <a href="https://pypi.org/project/accera/"><img src="https://img.shields.io/pypi/pyversions/accera" alt="Python versions"/></a> ![MIT License](https://img.shields.io/pypi/l/accera)

-# Welcome to Accera
+# Problem at Hand
+Controlling loop overheads and optimization is a recurring ritual that a software engineer requires to observe very frequently.
+It usually gets overwhelming because writing highly optimized compute-intensive code in a traditional programming language is strenuous and time-consuming.
+Not only does it require advanced engineering skills such as fluency in Assembly language, but a deep understanding of computer architecture is also indispensable.
+Manual optimization of even the simplest numerical algorithms demands a significant engineering effort.
+Needless to say, a highly optimized numerical code is often prone to bugs, lacks readability, and offers little to no usability.
+Code maintenance becomes a nightmare resulting in the reimplementation of the same logic every time an architecture level change is introduced.

+# Accera: An Optimized Solution

 Accera is a compiler that enables you to experiment with loop optimizations without hand-writing Assembly code.
-Accera is available as a Python library and supports cross-compiling to a wide range of [processor targets](https://github.com/microsoft/Accera/blob/main/accera/python/accera/Targets.py).
+With Accera, these problems and impediments can be addressed in an optimized way.
+It is available as a Python library and supports cross-compiling to a wide range of [processor targets](https://github.com/microsoft/Accera/blob/main/accera/python/accera/Targets.py).

-Writing highly optimized compute-intensive code in a traditional programming language is a difficult and time-consuming process.
-It requires special engineering skills, such as fluency in Assembly language and a deep understanding of computer architecture.
-Manually optimizing the simplest numerical algorithms already requires a significant engineering effort.
-Moreover, highly optimized numerical code is prone to bugs, is often hard to read and maintain, and needs to be reimplemented every time a new target architecture is introduced.
-Accera aims to solve these problems.

-Accera has three goals:
+Accera has FOUR primary goals:

-* Performance: generate the fastest implementation of any compute-intensive algorithm.
+* Performance: To guarantee the fastest implementation for any compute-intensive algorithm.
-* Readability: do so without sacrificing code readability and maintainability.
+* Readability: To ensure effective implementation of algorithms without sacrificing the readability of code.
-* Writability: a user-friendly programming model, designed for agility.
+* Writability: To provide a user-friendly programming model, designed for agility.
+* Usability & Maintenance: To offer implementing compute-intensive algorithms that are highly usable and easy to maintain.

 ## Install